MeryAmun/geometry-app-2022/README.md

 # Get to server
-go to this repositotry https://github.com/MeryAmun/geometry-app-server.git
+go to this repositotry https://github.com/MeryAmun/geometry-app-server.git this is the link to Mongo Db atlas database "mongodb+srv://mamba:mamba2021@transport.jlugw.mongodb.net/react-test?retryWrites=true&w=majority";
+in case there are difficulties accessing the server

 # Get files
 repeat the same procedures  above to get files